top of page

 Medical Affairs Trainers

 Medical Affairs Trainers develop and deliver training programs for internal teams, healthcare professionals, and external stakeholders.
-They ensure that employees have the knowledge and skills needed to effectively communicate information and comply with regulatory requirements.
+They ensure employees have the knowledge and skills to effectively communicate information and comply with regulatory requirements.
 Experience: 3 to 5 years Average salary: $76,787 and $129,161

 Health economist analyzing research data.